xebialabs/generator-xl-release-plugin/generators/app/templates/_README.md

 <% if (xlrFeatures.indexOf('tiles') > -1)  { %>
 Front end unit tests are run by [Karma](https://karma-runner.github.io) and written with [Jasmine](http://jasmine.github.io/).
 They are located in `<%= jsUnitTestDir %>` and can be run with:

+    npm test

-    `npm test` or `./gradlew testJavaScriptUnit`
+or

+     ./gradlew testJavaScriptUnit

 End-to-end tests are run by [Protractor](http://www.protractortest.org/) and are located in `<%= jsE2eTestDir %>`.
 They can be run with:

-    `npm run protractor` or `./gradlew testEnd2End`
+    npm run protractor

+or

+     ./gradlew testEnd2End

 <% } %>

 Jython tests by default use [unittest](https://docs.python.org/2.7/library/unittest.html).
 They are located `<%= jythonUnitTestDir %>` and can be run with:

-    `./gradlew testJython`
+    ./gradlew testJython

 unittest uses predefined pattern for matching test files.
 By default it's `test*.py` but can be changed by editing the `runtests.py` script.

 ## <a name="building">Building

 This project uses the [gradle-git plugin](https://github.com/ajoberstar/gradle-git).
 The generated `build.gradle` contains commented out sections that configure the plugin.

-To be successfully able to build the project uncomment those lines and initialize a new Git repository and make an initial commit (if you haven't already).
-Now when building the project will contain a valid `plugin.version` field and can be droped into a XL Release distribution.
+To be successfully able to build the project uncomment those lines and initialize a new Git repository and make an initial commit.
+(GitHub has a help page [Adding an existing project to GitHub using the command line](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/))

+Now the project will contain a valid `plugin.version` field and can be dropped into an XL Release distribution.

 To build the project run:

-    `./gradlew build`
+    ./gradlew build

 ## Releasing